bparanj/crystal/electronics/zettel/capacitor.md

 - The maximum amount that something can contain or hold
 - The amount that can be held, stored, or processed

-In the context of capacitors, it's important to note that while "capacity" is sometimes used colloquially, "capacitance" is the correct technical term.
+In the context of capacitors, while "capacity" is sometimes used colloquially, "capacitance" is the correct technical term.
 This measures how much electric charge the capacitor can store for a given voltage.

-For reference:

 - A 1 farad capacitor can store 1 coulomb of charge at 1 volt
 - Most practical capacitors are much smaller, using units like: